Jarred Kelenic Player Props: Mariners vs. Twins

-The Seattle Mariners, including Jarred Kelenic (.371 slugging percentage in past 10 games, including no home run), battle starter Bailey Ober and the Minnesota Twins at T-Mobile Park, Tuesday at 9:40 PM ET.
+The Seattle Mariners and Jarred Kelenic, who went 1-for-4 last time out, take on Kenta Maeda and the Minnesota Twins at T-Mobile Park, Wednesday at 9:40 PM ET.

-He had two hits (going 2-for-4 with two RBI) in his most recent game against the Twins.
+In his previous game he had a one-hit showing (1-for-4) against the Twins.

 Jarred Kelenic Game Info & Props vs. the Twins